tonoplast/ai-cover-letter/README.md

 - **Recency Weighting**: Prioritizes recent CVs and cover letters for both experience and writing style.
 - **Writing Style Adaptation**: Learns your style from previous cover letters and applies it to new ones.
 - **Local LLM Integration**: Works with local models (e.g., Ollama, llama3.2) for fast, private generation.
-- **Company Research**: Integrates with multiple search providers (Tavily, Google, DuckDuckGo, YaCy, SearXNG) for company info.
+- **Company Research**: Integrates with multiple search providers (Tavily, Google, Brave Search, DuckDuckGo, YaCy, SearXNG) for company info.
 - **Interactive Chat & Edit**: Refine cover letters in real time with an AI chat interface.
 - **Professional Export**: Download cover letters as PDF, DOCX, or TXT.
 - **Database Management**: Inspect, selectively delete, and manage all documents and generated content.